Watch the video above for a live demo of this tutorial! (coming soon)

 4. Creating an Agent (Project)

-Even though the code uses the word “project,” think of it as creating your agent’s workspace where your chatbot pulls content from.
+Even though the code uses the word “project,” think of it as creating your agent’s workspace where your chatbot pulls content from, including the pages you can list for a project.
 In this step, we’ll create an agent using a sitemap as the content source.

 Code Sample: